-- 3: The livewell (all except optional leaning post/bait well) aerator head is adjustable with a valve.
+- 3: The livewell aerator head is adjustable with a valve.
 The head also is threaded for a hose connection.
 Recirculate pump does not have valve. - 4: Install drain plug (1-1/8") or overflow pipe (1-1/2") in livewell to hold water.
 Pull to drain.

-RECIRCULATION PUMP STANDARD ON STERN LIVEWELL, OPTIONAL LEANING POST/BAIT WELL MODELS 168, 184, 2310, 2400, 2410
+RECIRCULATION PUMP STANDARD ON STERN LIVEWELL, OPTIONAL LEANING POST/BAIT WELL

+MODELS 168, 2310